|

 How do you convert rad to rad?

-To convert rad to rad, multiply the number of rad by 1, since one rad equals 1 rad.
+To convert rad to rad, multiply the number of rad by 1 as one rad equals 1 rad.

 How many rad are in one rad?